Karaborg/My-Docker-Notes/README.md

 After that, we can finally try our **composer** service.
 To do that, we simply try the command we can find in [Laravel Documentation](https://laravel.com/docs/9.x) which is `docker-compose run --rm composer create-project --prefer-dist laravel/laravel .`.

-If the application builded successfully, you can see new folders inside of your `src` file.
-And there, we can actually write some php code.
+If the application is built successfully, you can see new folders inside of your `src` file.
+And there, we can write some PHP code.

 ## Permission Error
 If you are using Docker on **Linux**, you might get some permission errors.
-It is because bind mounts.
+It is because the bind mounts.
 Try the following layers on your `php.dockerfile`:
 ```
 FROM php:8.0-fpm-alpine